Investigating Membership Inference Attacks under Data Dependencies: Membership Experiments

+We note that we have considered the original experiment by Yeom et al.~\cite{yeom2017privacy}, where members and non-members are sampled independently from $\dist$.
+In practice, members and non-members are typically different samples, so \emph{sampling without replacement} is a more realistic setting.
+Sampling without replacement introduces dependencies among members and non-members, but the exchangeability property still holds in that case, and thus our bound still applies.
+For simplicity, in the remainder of the paper we use the term \emph{IID sampling} to denote either \emph{sampling with or without replacement}, since our findings apply to both settings.
 The IID membership experiment captures the evaluation approach of most related works on membership inference~\cite{shokri2016membership,jayaraman_evaluating_2019, jayaraman2020revisiting, yeom2017privacy,jagielski2020auditing, nasr2021adversary}.
 These works build the member and non-member sets by randomly splitting a dataset, which simulates IID sampling.
 However, this procedure excludes the case where there are dependencies between training set samples (e.g., a training set bias).
 There is a large body of literature in ML that studies this scenario with the goal of improving the accuracy of models on out-of-distribution samples~\cite{Mohammad2020, arjovsky2021distribution, pmlr-v97-recht19a}.
 For example, in a health care setting such as MRI scanning, the images seen in the wild are often from a different distribution to the training data of the model~\cite{Martensson2020}.
 Spurious correlations in ML datasets have also received a lot of attention in the ML literature as they can have a detrimental effect on model accuracy~\cite{nagarajan2021understanding, pmlr-v119-sagawa20a, sagawa2020distributionally}.
 Despite the problems of non-IID data being known to the ML community, this case has been completely neglected in the MIA literature.